Powered by

 Devastating effects of lightning strike on the human body

-Lightning strikes are a powerful phenomenon that have devastating effects on human body.
-When a person is directly struck by lightning
+Lightning strikes are a powerful natural phenomenon that can have devastating effects on the human body.
+When a person is directly struck by lightning, which typically carries tens of thousands of amps,

 By Wahid Bhat